xaynetwork/xayn_ai/README.md

 cargo make build-mobile
 ```
 On Linux this will only build Android libraries, while on Mac it will build
-for both Android and Ios.
+for both Android and iOS.

 ### Android
 To build for Android the following targets are needed: